Rated Excellent on Trustpilot

 11. Hawaii

 For Canadians craving a tropical escape, Hawaii stands out.
 The islands combine natural beauty, stability, and a mature property market, making them ideal for lifestyle-driven investments.
-Canadians should still consider tax implications for Canadian owning US property if generating rental income or selling at a profit.
+Canadians should still consider tax implications for a Canadian owning US property if generating rental income or selling at a profit.
+Key locations include Honolulu for condos, Maui for vacation rentals, and Kauai for quieter, premium properties.

 12. Washington